O’Grady Quinlan Academy of Irish Dance New Beginners Classes

 It is never too early or late to learn the basics of Irish Dance!

-We hold Irish Dance New Beginners introductory sessions three times per year: in the summer, September and April.
+We hold Irish Dance New Beginners introductory sessions two times per year usually- in September and April.

 If you have any questions, please email us at email@example.com and put new beginner in the subject heading.

 If you are a student enrolled at a different An Comisiun certified school and you are interested in switching to OGQ, please email Colleen at OGQteachers@gmail.com.
 Please know, when you switch schools you will incur a 6 month ban on competition.

 Would you like to try a summer camp? – Check back for more information.